Affiliate Marketing Trends: 37 Experts Share Their Thoughts On The Future Of Affiliate Marketing

 PBN (private blog network) links will get a hit for some, who are excessively using a single PBN for multiple sites without any topic-based relation among them.

-To survive in 2016, I would say, stop thinking small.
+To survive, I would say, stop thinking small.

 I would suggest not to build dozens of small sites, but to focus more on 1 or 2 sites.